ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 ### Mutation Testing Challenges

-Mutation testing also presented unique difficulties.
-One of the primary challenges was identifying why certain mutants were killed while others survived.
+One of the primary challenges in the mutation testing was identifying why certain mutants were killed while others survived.
 Understanding whether a surviving mutant indicated a weakness in the test suite or an equivalent mutation (a mutation that does not change program behavior) required detailed analysis, which was time-consuming.

-Additionally, improving the mutation coverage was difficult because our test suite was already quite robust from the previous assignment.
+Additionally, improving the mutation coverage was difficult because our test suite was already quite robust from the previous assignments.
 For example, the **Data Utilities** mutation test score was already at **87%**, leaving only a small margin for further improvement.
 Many of the remaining surviving mutants were equivalent mutations, making it nearly impossible to increase coverage further.

 ### GUI Testing Challenges